Vila-real

-The town is located at 42 m above sea level, 7 km to the south of the province's capital (Castelló de la Plana).
-Villarreal is separated from Castelló de la Plana by the Millars River.
+The town is located at 42 m above sea level, 7 km to the south of the province's capital, Castellón de la Plana.
+Vila-real is separated from Castellón by the Millars River.
 It has 51,367 inhabitants (2010 data), most of them living in the urban area that covers about 10.7% of its comarca's 55.4 km^{2} surface.
 Ranked by population, it is the second-largest city in the province (after the capital), and fifteenth in the Valencian Community.

 The town was founded with royal status by King James I of Aragon in 1274 during his campaign to regain Muslim territory in present-day Valencia during the Reconquista.
 It later became an agricultural centre for orange cultivation, and more recently a centre for the ceramics industry.

 The city is the birthplace of Francisco de Asís Tárrega y Eixea (1852–1909) who was a Spanish composer and classical guitarist of the Romantic period.
 He is also the composer of Gran Vals, an excerpt of which was used in a popular Nokia ringtone.
 In modern times Vila-real is well known for its football club that bears the city's name, a club that, in spite of the city's small size, has won the Europa League, reached the semi-finals of the Champions League (twice) and has since finished amongst the top clubs in Spain on several occasions.

 Etymology

 The city's name, Vilareal, adorns its representative in a tapestry of the 1592 Valencian Parliament.

-Both the Castilian Spanish Villarreal and Valencian Vila-real are cognates meaning 'Royal Village', due to the city's foundation by King James I of Aragon.
+Both the Valencian Vila-real and Castilian Spanish Villarreal are cognates meaning 'Royal Village', due to the city's foundation by King James I of Aragon.
 Throughout the Middle Ages, as were most European settlements, it was officially known by its Latinised name Villae Regalis.
 A 1592 tapestry of the Valencian Parliament shows the city's representative with the old Valencian name Vilareal.
 It was in the late 18th century, as Spain became more centralised, that the Castilian name took over.
 The city was renamed in 1939, after the Spanish Civil War, as Villarreal de los Infantes (Royal Town of the Infantes), to avoid confusion with other Spanish localities with the same name.
 It is sometimes still referred to under this extended version.

 On 27 February 2006, the municipal corporation voted the Valencian name to become the exclusive official name for the municipality.
-The agreement was thus published in the Boletín Oficial del Estado in January 2007, and the dual official name Villarreal/Vila-real removed.
+The agreement was thus published in the Boletín Oficial del Estado in January 2007, and the dual official name Vila-real/Villarreal removed.

 Inhabitants of the city are known as vila-realencs (male) or vila-realenques (female) in Valencian, and villarrealenses in Spanish.